Azure/azure-sdk-tools/tools/github/README.md

   _The core scripts for repository management, such as managing milestones and labels._

 * **data**
   _The data associated with the scripts.
-This includes items such as the set of centrally managed Azure SDK repositories and the labels common to all repositories. set of labels for Azure SDK repositories and the set of repositories that are centrally managed._
+This includes items such as the set of centrally managed Azure SDK repositories and the labels common to all repositories._

 * **data/repository-snapshots**
   _The container for a snapshot of the labels that exist in each managed repository; primarily used to help detect and report on new labels that have been added outside the common set._